ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 to the Domain Owner or PSO.
 The parameters and format for such reports are discussed in [@!I-D.ietf-dmarc-aggregate-reporting]

-A Mail Receiver participating in DMARC might also generate per-message reports that contain information related to individual messages that fail DMARC validation checks.
+A Mail Receiver participating in DMARC might also generate per-message failure reports that contain information related to individual messages that fail DMARC validation checks.
 Per-message failure reports are a useful source of information when debugging deployments (if messages can be determined to be legitimate even though failing validation) or in analyzing